 Requests to take more than 18 hours during a regular semester must be approved by the student's academic advisor and the Provost or Registrar.
-Overload hours are billed at the per semester hour rate and the appropriate charges are added to students' accounts (see information on Overload Charges in this catalog).
 Approval is generally granted in those circumstances in which a student has a cumulative grade point average of 2.50 or higher.